 There are usually a number of different events and ceremonies that commemorate this special weekend including a national concert, parade, and motorcycle rally.
-But 2021 will be a little different.
-This post covers things to do in Washington DC on Memorial Day 2021.
+This post covers things to do in Washington DC on Memorial Day 2022.

 DC is the perfect place to spend Memorial Day.
 There are plenty of places to see and things to do to honor our fallen service members.
 This section covers our top five list for Memorial Day.